 Latest News and Announcements from NCSES

-The Federal Statistical System is standing up a Standard Application Process (SAP) for applying for access to federal confidential data assets from any of the 16 federal statistical agencies and units; the National Center for Science and Engineering Statistics (NCSES) is the project management office for this transformational effort.
+The Federal Statistical System has adopted a Standard Application Process (SAP) for applying for access to federal confidential data assets from any of the 16 federal statistical agencies and units, with the National Center for Science and Engineering Statistics serving as the project management office for this transformational effort.
 The SAP aims to streamline data discovery and standardize the application process for federal confidential data assets while promoting civic engagement, increasing transparency, and supporting private-sector decision-making and policymaking at the federal, state, local, and tribal levels.
-Visit our newly launched Standard Application Process webpage to view information about the SAP, including benefits, phases of development, and how to get involved.
+Visit our Standard Application Process Web page to view information about the SAP, including benefits, phases of development, and how to get involved.

 Visit NCSES’s new Resource Library to explore a collection of visual resources that summarize NCSES’s work.
 The library's downloadable resources include survey overviews, topical fact sheets, and infographics that encapsulate findings from Science and Engineering Indicators.